-- 107. CLASSICAL MYTHOLOGY.
-A study designed to develop a thorough knowledge of classical mythology and its influence and use in our civilization.
-Attention is given to the use of mythology in English literature, in contemporary papers and periodicals, in art, and in other phases of our culture. - 108.
-CONTINENTAL LITERATURE I. Characteristic selections from representative European authors to the Enlightenment.
+- 101. GREEK AND ROMAN LITERATURE.
+(3) A survey of major works and writers of Greek and Roman literature, exclusive of drama. - 102.
+CONTINENTAL LITERATURE I. (3) Characteristic selections from representative European authors from the Medieval period through the Enlightenment. - 104.
+CLASSICAL MYTHOLOGY.
+(3) A study designed to develop a thorough knowledge of classical mythology and its influence and use in our civilization.
+Attention is given to the use of mythology in English literature, in contemporary papers and periodicals, in art, and in other phases of our culture. - 202; 212; 222.
+Non-WESTERN LITERATURE.
+(3:3:3) A study of the literature of a particular non-western theme, type, or country.
+In 1973-74, the topic will be Classical Indian Literature.

 205. CONTINENTAL LITERATURE II.

-Characteristic selections from representative European authors from the Romantic Age to the present.
+(3) Characteristic selections from representative European authors from the Romantic Age to the present.